zverorx/jsonfs/README.md

   "nil": null,
   "arr": [1, "x", false],
   "obj": {
-    "key": "value"
+    "key": "value",
+	"empty_obj": {
+	},
+	"nested_obj": {
+		"empty_str": ""
 	}
   }
+}
 ```
 then the mount point will contain the following files and directories:
  ```
 .
 ├── arr
 ├── bool
 ├── float
 ├── int
 ├── nil
 ├── obj
+│   ├── empty_obj
+│   ├── key
+│   └── nested_obj
-│   └── key
+│       └── empty_str
 └── str

  ```
-Each file contains the string representation of its JSON value (e.g. cat tmp/int -> 42)
+Each file contains the string representation of its JSON value (e.g. cat obj/key -> "value")
 To check functionality, you can use a test script.
-To do this, review the README.md file in the test directory at the project root.
+To do this, review the README.md file in the test directory at the project.

 ## License
-This project is licensed under the GPLv3 license.
+This project is licensed under the GPLv3.
 See the LICENSE file for more details.

 ## Feedback
 To contact the developer, you can email zveror1806@gmail.com